jegali/Cloudberry-Cluster/README.md

 sudo apt install curl
 ```

 Ubuntu admitted they have a bug in the current release preventing the node to get active.
 Thankfully there is a package that can be installed.
-Please patient, it will take some time to install, to backup and to reboot:
+Please be patient, it will take some time to install, to backup and to reboot:

 ```bash
 sudo apt install linux-modules-extra-raspi